 Why hello there, beautiful people – how are we all doing on this fine, fine day?
 (I actually don’t know if it’s a fine day at all.
 Maybe it sucks.
 Maybe the world’s coming to an end.
 Let’s not go down that rabbit hole.
 Not today, existentialism, not today.)

-Today, I wanted to share one of my favourite recent DIY projects with you . . . and, in true Youtube-has-got-to-me style, it’s an IKEA hack.
+Today, I wanted to share one of my favourite recent DIY projects with you . . . and, in true Youtube-has-got-to-me style, it’s a boho IKEA hack.
 Let me show you.

 If you remember my DIY/Crafting Bucketlist Set-Up, you may remember the inspiration behind this table was to create a plant stand.
 And, if you don’t remember that, isn’t it convenient we’ve got that video there for you to watch!
 It’s a good time – we talk about all the upcoming crafts you guys have to look forward to.